-While the agreement for State Fleet vehicles is between the LGOA and providers, the Planning Service Area (PSA) should establish a protocol with their providers to be notified when a provider has entered into a sublease agreement with the LGOA.
-In addition, should the PSA and its provider amend their service contract, the LGOA shall be notified within three business days, pursuant to Chapter 400 of this Manual, Section C., Responsibilities of the AAA.
+While the agreement for State Fleet vehicles is between the LGOA and providers, the Area Agency on Aging (AAA) should establish a protocol with their providers to be notified when a provider has entered into a sublease agreement with the LGOA.
+In addition, should the AAA and its provider amend their service contract, the LGOA shall be notified within three business days, pursuant to Chapter 400 of this Manual, Section C., Responsibilities of the AAA.

-Any questions regarding vehicles leased from State Fleet should be made to the LGOA Vehicle Coordinator through the Help CART via PSAHelp@aging.sc.gov.
+Any questions regarding vehicles leased from State Fleet should be made to the LGOA Vehicle Coordinator via FinanceHelp@aging.sc.gov.